INDOLES and INDOLE ACETIC ACIDS - AUXINS

 Phytochrome B responds, in turn activating Elongated Hypocotyl 5 (Hy5 in shorthand), a transcription factor mediating the gravitotropic response.

-Alas, both Phytochrome B and Hy5 are complex biological molecules which cannot be drawn in this website.
+Alas, both Phytochrome B and Hy5 are complex biological molecules which are too big to be drawn or shown on this website.

 Cytokinins are a class of phytohormones which promote cell growth by division (cytokinesis).
 There are several natural Cytokinins divided into two groups, the Adenine-type (such as Kinetin (originally discovered in